Adding Air Gaps to the 3-2-1 Backups Rule

 What Is an Air Gap?

-You’ve probably heard of the 3-2-1 rule in regards to backing up your data.
+You’ve probably heard of the 3-2-1 backup rule.
 It goes like this: replicate to at least 3 copies of your data, local hardware, cloud, backup cloud.
 Some companies store these copies on 2 different media (tape/disk/Cloud), and place at least 1 copy off-site/off-premise.
 This is a great start to a DR plan, but what if ransomware compromises administrative passwords or domain info that allows that backup copy to be corrupted?
 Adding the “1” step insulates the data from further damage.
 The backup rule is now 3-2-1-1.
 That extra “1” accounts for an air-gapped copy of your data.

 Are Cyber Attacks Really a Risk?